 A few people have new or recurring episodes of pain that feel like gallbladder attacks even though the gallbladder (and the stones) have been removed.
 Diarrhea can also develop.
 Doctors sometimes call this postcholecystectomy syndrome.
 The cause of this syndrome is not known, but in a few people, it may be malfunction of the sphincter of Oddi (a ring-shaped muscle between the common bile and pancreatic ducts and the small intestine).
 Malfunction of this muscle can slow the flow of bile and pancreatic secretions from the ducts and thus increase pressure in the ducts, causing pain.
 Pain may also result from small gallstones that remain in the ducts after the gallbladder is removed.
 More commonly, the cause is another, unrelated problem, such as irritable bowel syndrome Irritable Bowel Syndrome (IBS) Irritable bowel syndrome is a disorder of the digestive tract that causes recurring abdominal pain and constipation or diarrhea.
 Symptoms vary but often include lower abdominal pain, bloating... read more or even peptic ulcer disease Peptic Ulcer Disease A peptic ulcer is a round or oval sore where the lining of the stomach or duodenum has been eaten away by stomach acid and digestive juices.
-Peptic ulcers can result from Helicobacter pylori... read more .
+Peptic ulcers can result from infection with Helicobacter... read more .